 All training activities should include a set of learning objectives.
 The learning objectives are the reason that you created the training–they are what you want employees to be able to do after the training is over.

-If this idea of learning objectives is new to you, take a moment and check out our Guide to Writing Learning Objectives and then come back and finish up here.
+If this idea of learning objectives is new to you, take a moment and check out our Guide to Writing Learning Objectives or check out our interview about Learning Objectives with learning researcher Dr Patti Shank and then come back and finish up here.

-Once you’ve created your learning objectives, you can either:
+Once you’ve created your learning objectives, you should then:

 Matching Your Learning Objectives And Your Tests (Learning Experts Call this “Fidelity”)